-- Rifampin, an antibacterial drug used to treat tuberculosis, is a strong CYP3A inducer and often administrated as a perpetrator in drug-drug interaction (DDI) studies. - Due to recent N-nitrosamine impurity findings in marketed rifampin formulations, its application in healthy volunteer DDI studies was halted in 2020. - While there are a number of putative rifampin alternatives (Table 1), phenytoin remains the most viable option for healthy volunteer DDI studies. - We reviewed published studies to provide a comprehensive characterization of phenytoin-induced changes in drug exposure as well as its safety profile.
+- Rifampin, an antibacterial drug used to treat tuberculosis, is a strong CYP3A inducer and therefore often administered in drug-drug interaction (DDI) studies. - Due to recent N-nitrosamine impurity findings in marketed rifampin formulations, its application in healthy volunteer DDI studies was halted in 2020. - While there are a number of potential rifampin alternatives (Table 1), phenytoin remains the most viable option for healthy volunteer DDI studies. - We reviewed published DDI studies to provide a comprehensive characterization of phenytoin-induced changes in drug exposure as well as its safety profile.

-Box ·

-Rifampin Impurity Issue
+Box 1 Rifampin Impurity Issue